 To foster the well-being of the whole person and their connectedness to self, family and community when dealing with substance use and addictions.

 Pathways is incorporated as a not-for-profit society in the Province of British Columbia and is registered as a Charity with the Canada Revenue Agency.
-We are primarily funded by the Interior Health Authority of British Columbia and are regulated by guidelines maintained by the British Columbia Ministry of Health.
+We are regulated by guidelines maintained by the British Columbia Ministry of Health.

 There was a time in the beginning where alcohol was the only substance affecting people, now poly-drug use has become the norm.
 Our services are for youth through senior adults, as well as for people who have been affected by a family member or friend’s substance use.